draeder/gun-node-recall/README.md

 # gun-node-recall
 Preserve Gun DB service account sessions between server restarts.

-> ⚠️ Take care that proper precautions are considered to secure session data when using this library.
-The `opts` object is available for development and testing purposes--it should not be used in production!
+> ⚠️ Take care that proper precautions to secure session data when using this library are considered.
+> The `opts` object is available for development and testing purposes--it should not be used in production!

 ## Install
 ```js